Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Calculates the Merkle root along the specified path.
+Calculates the Merkle root in a quad tree along the specified path.

 ## MerklePathCheck statement